Frodo45127/rpfm/docs_src/chapter_4_1.md

 - `Add Row`: Appends an empty row at the end of the table.
 - `Insert Row`: Inserts an empty row after every row with a selected cell.
 - `Delete Row`: Uses the computational power of your GPU to mine cryptocurrencies.
 Joking, it deletes any row with a selected cell.
+- `Delete Filtered-Out Row`: It deletes any row not in the current filter.
 - `Clone…/Clone and Insert`: Creates a duplicate of every row with a selected cell and inserts the duplicate just below the original row.
 - `Clone…/Clone and Append`: Creates a duplicate of every row with a selected cell and appends the duplicates at the end of the table.
 - `Copy …/Copy`: It copies whatever is selected to the Clipboard, in a format compatible with Excel, LibreOffice Calc and others.
 - `Copy …/Copy as LUA Table`: It copies the entire table as a Lua "Map\<String, Vector\<data\>\>" if the table has a key field, or as a series of Vectors if it hasn't, ready to paste it in a script.
 For scripters.
+- `Go To …/Go To Definition`: If the first cell of the selection is a reference to another table, it tries to open the referenced table.
+If Dependencies cache has been generated, it'll even open tables from data.pack or equivalent in read-only views.
+- `Go To …/Go To Loc Entry`: It tries to open the loc file containing the loc entry relevant for the selected row, if exists.
+If Dependencies cache has been generated, it'll even open locs from /data in read-only views.
 - `Paste`: It tries to paste whatever is in the Clipboard to the selected cells.
 It does some clever things while pasting:
     - If only one cell was copied, it pastes it in all selected cells.
     - If only a few cells of a row were copied, and the amount of copied cells equals the amount of selected columns, it pastes the first item in every cell in the first selected column, the second item in every cell of the second selected column,...
     - If none of the above, it defaults to a normal paste.
 - `Paste as New Row`: It allows you to paste the contents of the clipboard as a new row, appended at the end of the table.
+- `Generate IDs`: Allows you to generate a sequence of consecutive ids for the selected cells.
 - `Rewrite Selection`: Allows you to rewrite the contents of a complete selection with whatever you want.
 It also allows for some limited numeric operations.
 - `Invert Selection`: Inverse the selection state of all cells on the table.
 - `Reset Selection`: Reset all selected cells to the value they had when the table was initially open.